axibase/axibase-charts/syntax/extended-aggregators.md

 ## `min_value_time`

-Computes the time when the minimum is reached for the first time in the period.
+Computes the time when the minimum is reached for the first time in a period.

 ```ls
 statistic = max_value_time